nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > The `sort` command works on the overall list of contacts and not on a filtered list produced by the `find` command.

 Examples:
-* `list` followed by `sort attendance` sorts the list of students by attendance in descending order.
+* `sort attendance` sorts the list of students by attendance in descending order.
   <br/><br/>

 ![sort attendance command](images/sort_attendance.png)